wallarm/product-documentation/docs/latest/user-guides/api-abuse-prevention.md

 ## Working with exceptions for target URLs and specific requests

 In addition to marking good bots' IPs via [exception list](#working-with-exception-list), you can disable bot protection both for URLs that the requests target and for the particular request types, for example, for the requests containing specific headers.
-You can do it using the [**Set API Abuse Prevention mode**](../user-guides/rules/api-abuse-url.md) rule.

-Unlike other API Abuse Prevention configuration, this ability is an additional one, thus it is configured not within the API Abuse profile, but separately - with the help of the rule.
+Note that comparing to other API Abuse Prevention configuration, this ability is configured **not** within the API Abuse profile, but separately - with the help of the [**Set API Abuse Prevention mode**](../user-guides/rules/api-abuse-url.md) rule.